 Key Indian equity market indices open in red

-Mumbai: Taking cues from global markets, the key Indian equity market indices opened in red on Thursday.
+Mumbai: Taking a cue from global markets, the key Indian equity market indices on Thursday opened lower.

-On a negative note, Nasdaq closed in red, down by 0.15 per cent and FTSE 100 fell by 0.67 per cent at the closing on Wednesday.
+Overnight, Nasdaq closed in red, down by 0.38 per cent while FTSE was also down by 0.42 per cent at the closing on Wednesday.